zvxzdx/runeforge-wiki-ru/core-guides/get-started.md

 # Starter Guides
 The guides down below are recommended for beginners up to advanced modders.
 Don't be scared about the load of informations in our guides.
 Some might look scary but you'll get the hang of it quickly!

 *We offer alot of different guides which are more specific to certain problems.
-Please make sure you check the out if you're having any trouble.*
+Please make sure you check them out if you're having any trouble.*
 # Tabs {.tabset}
 ## 3D Editing
 ### Maya